-Have you purchased items without paying sales tax?
+Purchasing items without paying sales tax

 For more information, see our Marketplace Fairness webpage.

-How do I pay use tax?
+How to pay use tax

 You can pay the use tax due on untaxed purchases by filing a Consumer Use Tax Return using one of the following methods of reporting: